3q5i/artix-install/README.md

 # Artix-install

-A TUI installer for Artix Linux with dinit, openrc, runit and s6 that aims to give you a minimal and bloat-free system without sacrificing convenience.
+A TUI installer written in bash for Artix Linux that aims to give you a minimal and tailored system without sacrificing convenience.

 ## Why would I choose this over the official installer?